 These days, Nosomakatun can be seen in the camp cooking up a variety of vegetables, dried fish and eggs in a new bamboo house.
 She is grateful to see her family safe, better nourished and more resilient to illness.
 “Here, there are no worries about security.
 We are so thankful for the food diversity.”

-Respond with PWS&D to meet the urgent food needs of families in Yemen.
+Respond with PWS&D to meet the urgent food needs of families who have been forced to flee violence.

 You can make a donation through your church, by mailing a cheque, donating online or calling 1-800-619-7301 x291.
 Please mark your donation “Rohingya.”